Notes on Theory of Distributed Systems: Shared memory

 Here we describe the basic shared-memory model.
 See also \cite[§{}4.1]{AttiyaW2004}.

-The idea of shared memory is that instead of sending messages to each other, processes communicate through a pool of shared \indexConcept{object}{objects}.
+Where shared memory differs from message passing is that processes can't communicate with each other directly, but instead communicate through a pool of shared \indexConcept{object}{objects}.
 These are typically \indexConcept{register}{registers} supporting read and write operations, but fancier objects corresponding to more sophisticated data structures or synchronization primitives may also be included in the model.

 It is usually assumed that the shared objects do not experience faults.
 This means that the shared memory can be used as a tool to prevent partitions and other problems that can arise in message passing if the number of faults get too high.
 As a result, for large numbers of processor failures, shared memory is a more powerful model than message passing, although we will see in Chapter~\ref{chapter-distributed-shared-memory} that both models can simulate each other provided a majority of processes are non-faulty.